Online Education & Teaching Degrees in Michigan: Finding the Right School

 Lake Michigan College

-This two-year program provides an affordable, flexible pathway for students who plan to transfer to a four-year university and earn teacher certification.
+This two-year teacher education program provides an affordable, flexible pathway for students who plan to transfer to a four-year university and earn teacher certification.
 The college is especially set up well to transfer credits to Michigan schools, including partner Western Michigan University.
 The curriculum covers child development, instructional methods, and classroom management, preparing students for entry-level roles in education or further study.
 You can earn speciality associate degrees in applied science or in arts.
 LMC accepts scholarships for this program and has a financial aid department to help prospective students.

 Location: Benton Harbor